twei2001/JSFunFall2023/docs/InstallationGuideWindows.md

   "editor.tabSize": 2,
 ```

-## Chrome or Firefox (Recommended)
+## Chrome, Firefox, or Edge (Recommended)

 You should use any modern browser that has good Developer Tools available.
 (In other words, not Internet Explorer).
-We recommend Chrome because we will be demonstrating Chrome's tools in class, or Firefox:
+We recommend Chrome because we will be demonstrating Chrome's tools in class.
+Firefox and Edge are also a great choices.

 - [Chrome](https://www.google.com/chrome/)
 - [Firefox](https://www.mozilla.org/en-US/firefox/)